ForgeRock/forgerock-journeys-library/README.md

-# forgerock-journeys
+This repository is a place for sample journeys contributed by the ForgeRock Community.
+The journyes in this repository are no way supported or tested by ForgeRock.

-This repository is to store everything journeys!
+Check the [CONTRIBUTING.md](https://github.com/ForgeRock/forgerock-journeys-library/blob/ramyaparimi-contributing-guide-1/CONTRIBUTING.md) to contribute journeys to this repository.